MichaelClerx/cellml-validation/cellml_1_0/cellml_1_0_quick.md

 CellML 1.0 defines identifiers as strings matching `('_')* ( letter | digit ) ( letter | '_' | digit )*`.
 Note that this includes strings such as "0", "12", and "3e4".

+Letters in CellML 1.0 identifiers can only be from the [simple ASCII set](https://en.wikipedia.org/wiki/ASCII#Printable_characters): letters such as ç or ê are not included.

 ## Real numbers

 CellML 1.0 does not define a notation for real numbers, but presumably this should be something compatible with the MathML `real` number type.